Learn System Design

 1) How can we handle billons of simultaneous users?

 Our single-host system is convenient but unrealistic.
 Serving billions of users via a single machine isn't possible and it would make deployments and failures a nightmare.
 So what can we do?
 The obvious answer is to try to scale out the number of Chat Servers we have.
-But this introduces some clear problems: now the sending and receiving users might be connected to different hosts.

 If we have 1b users, we might expect 200m of them to be connected at any one time.
 Whatsapp famously served 1-2m users per host, but this will require us to have hundreds of chat servers.
-That's a lot of simultaneous connections.
+That's a lot of simultaneous connections (!).

 Bad Solution: Naively horizontally scale